murat-polat/tutor-contrib-jupyter/README.md

 - Comes with Pandas, Bokeh, Numpy and other popular libraries.
 - Allow to create multiple users, which has own kernel

+Please test it before using in production !!

 ### Installation: